-Our forecast for 2023 increased in the first half of the year from 1.86mm to 1.88mm and the final registration total came in at 1.90mm (up +16.5% vs. 2022, but still -18.7% down on 2019).
-Our initial forecast for 2024 was for a further improvement to 2.09mm (up around +10% on 2023 but -9.4% down on 2019), but last month we revised this down to 2.026mm (up 6.5% on 2023, but down -12.3% on 2019).
-We expect that registrations will gradually increase to a prepandemic level of around 2.12 million registrations by 2025, but not returning to the peaks seen between 2014 and 2018 and still just below pre-pandemic levels.
+Our initial forecast for 2024 was for a further improvement to 2.09mm (up around +10% on 2023 but -9.4% down on 2019), but a couple of months ago we revised this down to 2.026mm (up 6.5% on 2023, but down -12.3% on 2019).
+Current annual run rate is at around 1.97mm and we are expecting a much higher level of forced registrations at the end of this year in comparison to last year, when these were much lower than had been anticipated.
+We expect that new car registrations will gradually increase to a pre-pandemic level of around 2.12 million registrations by 2025, but not returning to the peaks seen between 2014 and 2018 and still just below pre-pandemic levels.
 We also expect to see a reduction in registration levels from 2027 as increasing number of ICE models are discontinued as an unintended consequence of the Zero Emission Vehicles Mandate (Vehicle Emissions Trading Scheme).